OER and Accessibility AI Hackathon

 The edtech landscape, particularly with generative AI, is evolving so quickly that developers, let alone educators, are struggling to keep up.
 Despite this, a group of innovative build4good college interns and mentors/experts took up the challenge last month.

-For two days in our Washington DC offices, diverse teams from the US and the UK—comprising student interns, educators, developers, designers, and data scientists—gathered to create edtech tools to use open educational resources (OER) more efficiently and better serve students with disabilities.
+For two days in our Washington DC offices, diverse teams from the US and the UK—comprising student interns, educators, developers, designers, advocates, and data scientists—gathered to create edtech tools to use open educational resources (OER) more efficiently and better serve students with disabilities.

 This inaugural OER, accessibility, and inclusion AI hackathon employed design-thinking processes and teamwork to inspire innovation and build open-source edtech prototypes.
 Participants tapped into OER Commons, a public library of instructional materials, for various subjects from math, geography, biology and history across grade levels.
 The event also aimed to spark interest in public interest technology careers among college students in the build4good internship program, a New America initiative for tech-focused students who want to apply technology to solve social problems.

 The core challenge: Could these teams make digital educational materials more accessible and adaptable, especially for learners with disabilities, using AI tools?
-These questions arose from our existing work at New America on accessibility and edtech, and open educational resources,
+These questions arose from our existing work at New America on accessibility and edtech, and open educational resources.

 The hackathon was designed to explore if AI could solve long-standing challenges with OER.
 Among them: could AI help curate and personalize OER content efficiently so that resources became easier to find?
 Could it help educators to evaluate OER content?
 Could it support educators in adapting it to diverse learner profiles, particularly those with disabilities?